zxzalisa/bis620.2023/README.md

 [![lint](https://github.com/zxzalisa/bis620.2023/actions/workflows/lint.yaml/badge.svg)](https://github.com/zxzalisa/bis620.2023/actions/workflows/lint.yaml)
 <!-- badges: end -->

-The package bis620.2023 is designed to offer an integrated environment for interactive data visualization and analysis.
-It is aimed at data analysts, researchers, and students who require a user-friendly interface to explore and visualize datasets without the need for extensive coding via Shiny App.
-This interactive page is able to represent histograms of phase, histograms of conditions, histograms of designs, and a colorful word cloud display according to specific query words or numbers which could be adjusted in the page panel.
+The bis620.2023 package has been created with the purpose of providing a unified platform for interactive data exploration and analysis.
+Its target audience includes data analysts, researchers, and students seeking a user-friendly interface for dataset exploration and visualization, all without the necessity for extensive coding through the use of the Shiny App.
+This interactive page can display histograms for phases, conditions, and designs, as well as a vibrant word cloud representation based on specific query words or numbers, which can be adjusted within the page panel.

 ## Links